hitvisc/hitvisc/TUTORIAL-en.md

 ![image](https://github.com/user-attachments/assets/a613b0c1-3a1e-4a43-8ff9-4e250644ba9b)

+### Editing and deleting targets

+You can edit and/or delete a previously saved target.
+To do this, in the system interface, in the main window of the target list, on the flashcard of the corresponding target, select the item "Edit target" or "Delete target".
+Editing is available only for targets that belong to this user and have the status "ready".
+You can edit the name, type of use, description, author and source.
+The functionality of editing a target is similar to the functionality of creating a target with previously filled in fields.
+Deletion is available only for targets that belong to this user.
+When deleting, the target is transferred to the status "archived".

 ### Ligands

 When you select the "Library-Ligands" section of the side menu, a list of available ligand libraries is displayed in the working window.